cohuynhh/AWS_Certified_Developer_Notes/2018 - Group 2/02_Overview.md

 - Consists in VMs inside the AWS platform (physical as well)

 #### EC2 Container Service
-- Run and manage Docker container at scan_length
+- Run and manage Docker container at scale

 #### Elastic Beanstalk
 - For devs who don't understand AWS and just want to upload and focus on code